"No Kings" protest planned in Philadelphia on June 14, same day as Army parade in D.C. and Trump's birthday

 Saturday's "No Kings" march and rally in Center City is slated to begin at 12:30 p.m. in LOVE Park.
 According to the City of Philadelphia, people are expected to start gathering in the area as early as 10 a.m.

-Protesters are set to then march from LOVE Park down the Benjamin Franklin Parkway toward Eakins Oval and the Philadelphia Museum of Art, where a rally is scheduled from 1-3 p.m.
+Protesters are set to then march from LOVE Park down the Benjamin Franklin Parkway toward Eakins Oval and the Philadelphia Museum of Art, where a rally is scheduled from 1 to 3 p.m.

 Road closures, parking restrictions in effect for Philadelphia's "No Kings" march and rally